Updated: Sep 26

 In our latest blog post, we explore some creative PR campaigns that tick all the eco-friendly boxes and open up important discussions about the environment.

-Lacoste: Save Our Species
+Lacoste: Save our species

-The Lacoste x Save Our Species range was cleverly designed to help the IUCN Save Our Species programme’s work towards protecting endangered wildlife.
+The Lacoste x Save Our Species range was cleverly designed to help the IUCN Save Our Species programme work towards protecting endangered wildlife.
 The simple but effective idea saw the clothing brand replace the classic crocodile logo on its polo tops with a selection of endangered species.
 The number of polos made to represent each species corresponds to how many of the animals are left in the wild – from the Hawaiian monk seal to the Iberian lynx.

-The three-year partnership sees all profits going towards IUCN’s work to conserve wildlife.
+The three-year partnership sees all profits towards IUCN’s work to conserve wildlife.
 What’s more?
 The brand has a whole page with details of the campaign and facts about each endangered species on its website.

-An advertising and PR campaign all rolled into one, Corona got people talking about their brand (and the environment) with their hard-hitting 3D ‘plastic wave sculpture’, set against the backdrop of a traditional billboard.
+An advertising and PR campaign all rolled into one; Corona got people talking about their brand (and the environment) with their hard-hitting 3D ‘plastic wave sculpture’, set against the backdrop of a traditional billboard.
 The wave was crafted from 10,000 pieces of individual plastic waste, collected by The Marine Conservation Society.

 To give the installation an interactive edge, members of the public were encouraged to drop off their plastic waste at the site of the advert in the run-up to World Ocean Day.
 The advert itself showed actor Chris Hemsworth surfing on the wave of plastic.

-Lush and Humane Society International’s animal testing on humans
+Lush and Humane Society International: Human testing

-Surfrider Foundation – what goes in the ocean goes in you
+Surfrider Foundation: What goes in the ocean goes in you

 To help promote their ‘rise above plastics’ campaign, the Surfrider Foundation created a powerful visual advert to let us all know that “what goes in the ocean, goes in you”.
-According to studies, fish off the West Coast ingest over 12,000 tons of plastic each year.
+According to studies, fish off the West Coast ingest over 12,000 tons of plastic yearly.
 The photograph of sushi littered with plastic serves as a stark reminder to help reduce our plastic use and protect the world’s oceans.